-NOTE - If your system doesn't boot, it could be that GRUB didn't install correctly.
-This is a known issue and should be rectified by booting from your SLES 10 SP2 DVD image and selecting "rescue system".
+TIP - If your system doesn't boot, it could be that GRUB didn't install correctly.
+This can be rectified by booting from your SLES 10 SP2 DVD image and selecting "rescue system".
 Once booted and chrooted into your environment you can type: "grub-install /dev/sda" to install GRUB into the MBR of your primary disk.